Man whose family died in Boeing 737 Max crash: Scrap the jet

 "It would be very important if Boeing executives can meet with the family members in person and apologize to them," he said.
 "That would help."

-Wednesday's hearing will be the House aviation panel's third on the Max, which has been grounded worldwide since March.
+Wednesday's hearing will be the House aviation panel's third on the Max.
 Other witnesses will include representatives from the National Transportation Safety Board and unions representing pilots, flight attendants, airline mechanics and safety inspectors.

+The jet's grounding is meanwhile having an impact on airlines around the world, with Europe's busiest carrier, Ryanair, saying Tuesday it will cut flights and close some bases beginning this winter because of the delay to deliveries of the Boeing planes.
+It expects the Max jets to be back in service before the end of the year, though the date is uncertain.

+American Airlines and United Airlines this month both said they will keep the Boeing 737 Max plane off their schedule until Nov.
+3, leading to flight cancellations.

 Comments